-Brent crude futures were down 1.58 per cent at $92.23 a barrel, while West Texas Intermediate fell 1.35 per cent to $87.70, as of 4.35pm UAE time.
+Brent crude futures settled 1.7 per cent lower at $91.12 a barrel, while West Texas Intermediate fell 1.73 per cent to $87.36 per barrel.

 The proposed 60-day deal would guarantee free passage through the waterway, with Tehran clearing mines within 30 days.
-But Washington has ruled out near-term sanctions relief and insists Iran will not have control of the strait.
+Washington has ruled out near-term sanctions relief and insists Iran will not have control of the strait.

 US forces launched strikes on Iranian sites near Hormuz this week, hitting a launch site and downing drones, while Iran's Islamic Revolutionary Guard Corps fired warning shots at passing vessels and claimed a strike on a US airbase.
 The risk premium spread beyond the Gulf after tankers were hit by drones off Turkey's Black Sea coast.